Web Development

 Node.js JSON handling uses JSON.parse for safe serialization.

-JSON, or JavaScript Object Notation, is a lightweight data interchange format that is easy for humans to read and write.
-It is also easy for machines to parse and generate.
-In Node.js, JSON is extensively used for configuration, data exchange, and more.
+JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+Node.js, being a JavaScript runtime, natively supports JSON, which allows developers to handle JSON data with ease.

 Web Development